 1. Make Nudges Easy and Ethical

-Nudge theory was named and popularised in a book by Richard Thaler and Cass Sunstein, Nudge: Improving decisions about health, wealth and happiness, and when Thaler signs copy of his book, he writes “Nudge for good”.
+Nudge theory was named and popularized in a book by Richard Thaler and Cass Sunstein, Nudge: Improving decisions about health, wealth and happiness, and when Thaler signs a copy of his book, he writes “Nudge for good”.

 HRZone further defines “good” nudging as:

 “All nudging should be transparent and never misleading.

 There should be good reason to believe that the behaviour being encouraged will improve the welfare of those being nudged.”